bitnami/charts/bitnami/cert-manager/README.md

 ## Troubleshooting

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Upgrading

+### To 0.5.0

+Exisiting CRDs have been syncronised with the official [Cert Manager repository](https://github.com/cert-manager/cert-manager/tree/master/deploy/crds).
+Using the templates present in the 1.8.0 tag.

 ## License